Sue Barrow

 Talking to my own teens and their friends at the time, I realised modern slavery was a little-known subject.
 So I decided to write a book about it.

 Twenty years later we know so much more about trafficking.
-It’s a worldwide problem, making slaves of adults and children alike.
+It’s a worldwide trade, making slaves of millions of adults and children alike.
 And it’s not just about sex and prostitution; it includes forced labour, domestic servitude and organ trafficking.

 SOLD was published in 2022 by Cadence, a small, independent press.
 It’s available in paperback and hardback and as an e-book.